-The Canadian Partnership for Stroke Recovery, led by Dr. Robert Teasell, examined the relevant RCT’s pertaining to robotics and have concluded that robot-assisted therapy, although shows promise, demonstrated “MIXED” or “INCONCLUSIVE” results.
-Meaning it is NOT considered “Beneficial”.
+The Canadian Partnership for Stroke Recovery, led by Dr. Robert Teasell, examined the relevant RCT’s pertaining to robotics and have concluded that robot-assisted therapy, although shows promise, demonstrated “mixed” or “inconclusive” results, rather than “beneficial.”

-According to Dr. Teasell, in order for an intervention to be considered “Beneficial” two-thirds (66%) of the studies must report a positive effect.
+According to Dr. Teasell, an intervention is only considered “beneficial” when two-thirds (66%) of the studies report a positive effect.

 Should hospitals spend, in many cases, hundreds of thousands of dollars on technologies that show “inconclusive” results?

 With respect to the upper extremity, the research is clear that interventions including, but not limited to, mirror therapy (47 RCT’s), mental practice (21 RCT’s), task training (25 RCT’s) and CIMT (63 RCT’s) have proven to be “beneficial” (two-thirds or greater of the studies showed a positive effect).

 How much of a priority should be given to robot-assisted therapy if patients can take part in inexpensive proven concepts mentioned above?

 Some may argue that robotics are needed for early initiation of movement for individuals with severe hemiparesis (early Brunnstrom stages).

 That may be the intent, however, research does not support this notion.
 Additionally, less expensive alternate solutions such as spring-based arm/hand supports and electrical stimulation can be used.